 Expect to be asked for some hard evidence and data to back up your proposal, whether it’s from an existing scheme you’re currently using or providing clear predictions on the return on investment should this scheme be implemented.
 Consider all metrics such as spend per employee, spend per month and so forth.
 Usage reports may be a good place to start in order to get concrete evidence.
 Many organisations also consider Value on Investment (VOI), which instead of focusing on tangible measures such as sales and revenue, looks at intangible measures such as employee engagement and motivation factors.

 It may be worth asking your employee benefits provider for some assistance when it comes to case studies, figures, relevant industry statistics and examples.
 They may have a portfolio of this information which you can use to bolster your proposal to your management team.
 They may have clever ideas for implementing a scheme and can provide some tried and tested approaches which have been successful for their other clients. .
 In addition, if you show that your greatest competitors are utilising employee benefits to engage their workforce, this may be another driver for your approval process and getting the team on your side.

 There is no one-size fits all approach to getting your employee benefits budget approached.
 It may have to go through a phased approach or be done at a specific financial period that makes the most sense for the business.
 Ensure you have done all your research to avoid your directors being forced to ask the obvious questions.
 Rather take your time and present a transparent proposal which shows that your employees’ best interests are taken into account, as well as that of the business.
 If implemented correctly, this engagement tool will be a win-win for everyone at hand.

 Staff Treats is an Employee Benefits provider offering employee discounts and reward and recognition solutions.
 Our products help to increase employee engagement and create a motivated workforce.
-If you’d like to find out more, get in touch for a short one-to-one demo with one of our Engagement Specialists.
+If you’d like to find out more, with one of our Engagement Specialists.